sagemath/trac_to_gh/Issue 5971.md

 # Issue 5971: fix dumb error message when modding out by 0: Mod(10,0)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5971

 Original creator: was